-Office and miscellaneous equipment: Leasehold improvements:
+Office and miscellaneous equipment: 3 - 5 years Leasehold improvements: 8 - 12 years

-3-5 years 8-12 years

-Foreign Exchange Transactions-For financial reporting purposes, the subsidiaries use the United States Dollar as their functional currency.
+Foreign Exchange Transactions - For financial reporting purposes, the subsidiaries use the United States Dollar as their functional currency.
 Gains and losses on foreign currency transactions are included in income currently.
-The Company recognized gains on foreign currency transactions of \$0.4 million and \$1.0 million, and losses of \$0.6 million in 2012, 2011 and 2010, respectively.
+The Company recognized loss on foreign currency transactions of \$0.1 million in 2013 and gains of \$0.4 million, and \$1.0 million in 2012 and 2011, respectively.

-Accounts With Partners-Accounts with partners represent cash calls due or excess cash calls paid by the partners for exploration, development and production expenditures made by VAALCO Gabon (Etame), Inc. and VAALCO Angola (Kwanza), Inc., and VAALCO (USA), Inc.
+Accounts With Partners - Accounts with partners represent cash calls due or excess cash calls paid by the partners for exploration, development and prodution expenditures made by VAALCO Gabon (Etame), Inc. and VAALCO Angola (Kwanza), Inc., and VAALCO (USA), Inc.

-Bad Debt-On a quarterly basis, the Company evaluates its accounts receivable balances to confirm collectability.
+Bad Debt - On a quarterly basis, the Company evaluates its accounts receivable balances to confirm collectability.
 Where collectability is in doubt, the Company records an allowance against the accounts receivable balance with a corresponding charge to net income as bad debt expense.
-Nearly all of the Company's accounts receivable balances are with its joint venture partners and purchasers of its oil, natural gas and natural gas liquids.
+The majority of the Company's accounts receivable balances are with its joint venture partners and purchasers of its oil, natural gas and natural gas liquids.
 Collection efforts, including remedies provided for in the contracts, are pursued to collect overdue amounts owed to the Company.